dskliarov/stream-file-builder/README.md

 ## The brief description of the solution architecture

-Lambda package will contain following components:
+Lambda package contains following components:

   * Request validator
   * Cache